ParsaMokhtariHessar/TestTaskOmega/README.md

 things that remain to do:

-implement soft delete to prevent data corruption.
+✓implement soft delete to prevent data corruption.

 validation for email.

 making EntityHistory more memory efficient!

-implement GetAllDeleted(),
+✓implement GetAllDeleted(),

-ServiceResponce.cs/ making sure it brings back the correct status code
+✓ServiceResponce.cs/ making sure it brings back the correct status code

-User-friendly Exceptions.
+✓User-friendly Exceptions.

+extract History Adding logic

 Debugg and Polish!